Jawz84/GitBooks/powershell_contributing.md

 Anyone in the community can write a proposal as a [Request For Comments](https://github.com/PowerShell/PowerShell-RFC) \(RFC\), and see what the committee and the community think.

 If you have an idea that is bigger than just an Issue, you can consider writing a proposal.
 The first step to that is to file a feature request-type issue, so that the PowerShell Team can gauge whether there's interest in the requested change and there's an opportunity to hammer out a fairly well-rounded first draft.
-This is because RFCs tend to be longer-form documents, and it can get rather lengthy to review them if changes constantly need to be hashed out during the review process.
+This is because RFC's tend to be longer-form documents, and it can get rather lengthy to review them if changes constantly need to be hashed out during the review process.

 Be sure to check the list of passed and rejected RFC's first.
 You can read about the process [here](https://github.com/PowerShell/PowerShell-RFC/blob/master/RFC0000-RFC-Process.md).